silnrsi/langtags/doc/langtags.md

 - A language tag will never occur in more than one place in the fields **tag** **full** or **tags**, except if it occurs in both the **tag** and **full** fields of a record.
 It will never occur in more than one field.
 - All plural fields store their results as arrays.
-- Empty fields may not be stored in the record.
-Exceptions to this are
+- Empty fields are not be stored in the record.
+- The **tag** and the **full** fields are not stable and may change between versions of the data file.
+But they will always appear somewhere in the equivalence set.
+In effect the equivalence set is stable in terms of once something is in it, it is not removed (unless there is an actual fault).